The Ultimate Guide to Framing Photos and Creating Wall Art for your Home

 For instance a 10"x12" print is at a 6:5 ratio whilst a 8"x12" is at 3:2 at Sebastien Coell Photography I tend to sell close to the 3:2 ratio as this is what my camera natively captures.
 Allowing me to show the full captured scene without cropping.

-In other words unless you want a specific sized frame try and pick a frame or frame and mount combination that works well with the image you have.
+In other words unless you want a specific sized frame try and pick a frame or frame and mount combination that works well with the image you have, getting this correct is one of the important factors to creating that wall art for your space or gallery wall.

 Selecting your Frame Size!

-Once you know the size of your print, look for frames either at that size or larger with a mount inside that will fit your print.
+Once you know the size of your art print, look for the right frame either at that size or larger with a mount inside that will fit your print.
 Mounts give a more classical vibe and instantly make the overall finished article feel more substantial and alluring.

-The addition of a mount also helps to fill wall space since the frame ends up bigger on the wall, it can often make your print pop and stand out.
+The addition of a mount also helps to fill wall space since the frame ends up bigger on the wall, it can often make your print pop and stand out and help to fill in that blank space you can get a good idea of filling blank spaces and how to hang art by visiting your local art gallery and studying the gallery walls.

 What about not using a mount, its good to go mount less if your looking for a more contemporary feel, poster prints often look good without mounts, contrastey black and white's also can look good with the appropriate frame without a mount.